 This guide is based on the Challenge Based Learning process because open-ended prompts allow students to not only make media, but define an issue they want to address using their media project.
 If you use Challenge Based Learning as a framework, you set your students up to learn about 360° media production AND whatever Big Idea and Challenge they define.

 However, you may need to restrict or otherwise modify the scope of the project in your context.
 For example, consider:

 Your time and curriculum may not accommodate a fully open-ended project where students decide on the Big Idea and Challenge.
 However, it’s possible to design more targeted challenge prompts that are still open ended, but fit into various subject areas.
 The trick is to focus the challenge without giving away students’ agency to develop their own pathway to a solution.

 There are many ways to flex up and down the time required for the 360° production process.
-Working on a full, edited, polished 360° film can take students weeks as a capstone project, but a short, simple piece of media can be produced in an afternoon or a couple days.
+Working on a full, edited, polished 360° video can take students weeks as a capstone project, but a short, simple piece of media can be produced in an afternoon or a couple days.
 Check out the practice activity “Make a 360° Photo Essay or Mini Film” for an example of a shorter term application.
-Consider helping students engage deeply with investigating the Challenge topic and developing a story idea, but make the end product a photo essay or mini film instead of a highly produced film.
+Consider helping students engage deeply with investigating the Challenge topic and developing a story idea, but make the end product a photo essay or short video piece instead of a highly produced and edited video.